MirlindaSinanaj/Fail-101/README.md

   ![Achievements screenshot](screeshots/achievements.png "A screenshot from the achievements menu.")

- 2. You'll find in the `Preferences` menu a "Reset persistent data" button.
+ 2. You'll find in the `Preferences` menu a "Reset Persistent Data" button.
 This won't affect your achievements but will reset all the other variables (objects, decisions...).

  ## About Fail 101